VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 ### Processing the user input

 The [Actors](/documentation/api/class-actor/) that belong to the [Stage](/documentation/api/class-stage/) can receive messages that propagate through all its children.
-This allows to decouple the `PongState` and from the [Actors](/documentation/api/class-actor/) that need to react to the user input.
+This allows to decouple the `PongState` and the [Actors](/documentation/api/class-actor/), that need to react to the user input, from each other.

 First, lets create the messages.
 To do that, right click the *config* folder and create a new **Messages** file and add the following messages to it: